PAL

 Prov.:

-Cont.: astrology. — Index: an astrological note (1r); text on great conjunctions with three horoscopes (1v–2v, 49r–50r); abridgements and extracts from various works by Sahl b.
+Cont.: astrology. — Index: added astrological note (1r); notes on great conjunctions with three horoscopes (1v–2v, 49r–50r); extracts from various works by Sahl b.
 Bishr (3r–10v; cf. Löfgren-Traini); Ptolemaica (11r–48v).
 Blank: none.

 Bibl.: Eugenio Griffini, I manoscritti sudarabici della Biblioteca Ambrosiana di Milano, Roma: Casa Editrice Italiana, 1910, p.
 III; Oscar Löfgren and Renato Traini, Catalogue of the Arabic Manuscripts in the Biblioteca Ambrosiana, 4 vols, Vicenza: Neri Pozza Editore, 1975–2011, vol. III, pp. 81–82.